 The local people are not very versed in English, and most of the roads in Labuan Bajo are not paved well.
 Word is not yet out about this gorgeous, sunny paradise.
 Part of me wish it’d stay this hidden, but another part of me wish you would experience this first-hand yourself!

-If you need more information, don’t hesitate to drop a note below!
+If you need more information on what to do in Labuan Bajo, don’t hesitate to drop a note below!
 I’m thrilled to have visited this secret paradise, and I would love to let you experience it yourself too!

 Special thanks to Wonderful Indonesia and Flores Komodo Tours for making this trip possible!
 All opinions remain my own.